 By THOMAS GRILLO

-The White House press office did not respond to a request for comment.
+Mayor Judith Flanagan Kennedy, a member of the group, did not respond to a request for comment.

 Thomas Grillo can be reached at firstname.lastname@example.org.